cuecli/cueCLI/README.md

 ## 📌 Overview

-cueCLI is a native command-line tool for managing, organizing, and reusing AI prompts across ChatGPT, Claude, and other assistants.
+cueCLI is a command-line tool for managing, organizing, and reusing AI prompts across ChatGPT, Claude, and other assistants.
 Store frequently-used prompts locally, organize them with tags, and retrieve them instantly.
 No more copy-pasting from text files or losing prompts in chat history.

 ## Why cueCLI?